arvigeus/AZ-204/Questions/CosmoDB.md

 - [x] MongoDB API

 Answer: In the context of Azure Cosmos DB, the BSON (Binary JSON) format is specifically associated with the MongoDB API.

 ---

+Question: In Azure Cosmos DB, when working with stored procedures, triggers, or user-defined functions, what specific method can be utilized to log the execution steps or trace information?

+- [ ] Console.WriteLine()
+- [ ] Trace.Debug()
+- [ ] System.out.println()
+- [x] console.log()

+Answer: stored procedures, triggers, and user-defined functions are written on JavaScript.

+---

+Question: What language should you use if you want to create a new user-defined function, stored procedure, or trigger?

+- [ ] JSON
+- [x] JavaScript
+- [ ] C#
+- [ ] XML
+- [ ] YAML

+Answer: stored procedures, triggers, and user-defined functions are written on JavaScript.

+---

+Question: How many free tier Azure Cosmos DB accounts can you have per Azure subscription?

+- [ ] Two
+- [ ] Unlimited
+- [ ] One
+- [ ] None

+Answer: You can have up to one free tier Azure Cosmos DB account per Azure subscription.

+---

+Question: What operations can a stored procedure perform of document in CosmoDB?

+- [x] Create
+- [x] Read
+- [x] Update
+- [x] Delete
+- [ ] No operations allowed

+Answer: Stored procedures are capable of performing CRUD and query operations on any document in a collection.

+---